pollsmor/Unwood/README.md

 - Click on a stream to pull up the chat (uses a WebView of the popout chat as I can't find a good and simple IRC library for Swift)
   - That means you will have to log in twice for full functionality
 - Also pulls up the video from the direct m3u8 URL
-  - The video page should ideally not show the bottom tab bar or the top navigation bar.
-Neither can be fixed at the moment due to a SwiftUI limitation.
   - Quality options
+- Chat window adapts to whether the system theme is light or dark (may require refreshing a stream to take effect)

 ## Technical details that I guess people may want to know ##
 - OAuth2 flow: implicit (as [recommended](https://dev.twitch.tv/docs/authentication#getting-tokens) by Twitch), does not use a client secret